 - Width x Length: 9 x 10 = 90

 - Add 10%: 90 x 1.1 = 99

 Related: The Cost of Laminate Flooring

-It even offers to add an extra 10% for wastage.
+It also offers to add an extra 10% for wastage.
 While this may cost a little bit more, we highly recommend adding it just in case there are mishaps during the installation process.

 How To Install Laminate Flooring

 After working out how much laminate flooring you’ll need, and ordering the desired finish, it’s time to take the first steps of the installation process.
 Prepare your sub-floor by ensuring it is clean and dry and has passed a moisture test.
 If not, allow your sub-floor at least 48 hours to acclimatise before installation.